alyamaharanipj/seken/README.md

 # Functions
 - Register (Seller and Buyer)
 - Login (Seller, buyer, and admin)
-- Display all preloved item
+- Display all preloved product
-- Display item detail
+- Display product detail
+- Search product
 - Contact seller via whatsapp
 - Update item status if its already sold out
 - Delete user if they violated a rule (Admin)